Taking the train in Japan: the guide

-Unavoidable mean of transportation on the archipelago, the train presents some characteristics that need to be understood and learned.
+As an unavoidable means of transportation on the archipelago, the train presents some characteristics that need to be understood.

-Since travelers ask themselves lots of questions about how it works, we chose to synthesis some good information to know, in order to approach quietly and with serenity Japan's railway system, and to use it in the best possible conditions.
+Since travelers ask themselves lots of questions about how it works, we chose to synthesize some good information to know, to approach Japan's railway system quietly and with serenity, and to use it in the best possible conditions.

 Different types of trains

-We can simply categorize Japanese trains according to their velocity.
-Below are listed the most common, from the fastest to the slowest:
+We can list Japanese trains 🚅 according to their velocity.
+Below are the most common, from the fastest to the slowest:

-- Shinkansen (新幹線): high speed trains, bullet trains, they are called differently depending on the part of the world.
-Japanese bullet trains are operated and owned by JR, on exclusives railways with mandatory tickets or Pass
+- Shinkansen (新幹線): High speed trains or bullet trains.
+Japanese bullet trains are operated and owned by JR, on exclusives railways with mandatory tickets or passes.

-- Limited Express (特急 tokkyû): an "under Shinkansen" way less fast but which, as well, only stops at the biggest stations
+- Limited Express (特急 tokkyû): An "under Shinkansen."
+Much slower but also only stops at the biggest stations.

-- Semi Express (準特急 juntokkyû ou 準急 junkyû): only on some private companies
+- Semi Express (準特急 juntokkyû or 準急 junkyû): Only operated by some private companies.

-- Express (急行 kyûkô ou 通勤 tsûkin at rush hours): one of the most common types of trains, practical to go outside the big cities without loosing too much time
+- Express (急行 kyûkô or 通勤 tsûkin at rush hours): One of the most common types of trains.
+Convenient for going outside the big cities without losing too much time.

-- Rapid (快速 kaisoku): not so rapid as its name says, it stops at numerous stations
+- Rapid (快速 kaisoku): Not as rapid as its name says, it stops at numerous stations.

-These distinctive types explain important diversity in duration, despite the same geographical distance.
+These distinctive types explain the important diversity in duration, over the same geographical distance.

-Shinkansen apart, inside the cars above the doors, the diagram of the line shows the precise stations where stop the different types of train, from the fastest (on the top) to the slowest (on the bottom).
-Since we pay the ticket depending on the covered distance, it is often faster and smarter to ride a fast train on the longest part of the journey and then change for a local just before your arrival station.
+Shinkansen trains aside, inside the cars above the doors, the diagram of the line shows the precise stations where the different types of trains stop, from the fastest (on the top) to the slowest (on the bottom).
+Since we pay for tickets depending on the covered distance, it is often faster and smarter to ride a fast train on the longest part of the journey and then change to a local train just before your arrival station.

 Note that it's forbidden to eat or drink in trains, except in the Shinkansen and (usually) Limited Express trains.